advplyr/node-css-image/README.md

 # Node CSS Image

-Apply css filters to an image.
+Apply css filters to an image in nodejs and save.

 **Puppeteer v8**